Skip to Content

 • Baño Turco Saint Moritz: Saint Moritz is one of the biggest and oldest gay saunas in Bogota, which has recently been renovated.
 They offer massages and have regular shows featuring ꜱtriþpers or drag acts.
 You can find Saint Moritz at Calle 65 #13-30 Piso 2 and it is every day from 2-10 pm.

-• Cómplices Spa: Cómplices is another fun place, that's a mix of gay sauna, bar, health club and entertainment complex.
-There's a beautiful Roman-style pool, Turkish baths, a sauna, 2 Jacuzzis, bar area and private relaxation rooms.
+• Cómplices Spa: Cómplices is another fun place, that's a mix of a gay sauna, bar, health club, and entertainment complex.
+There's a beautiful Roman-style pool, Turkish baths, a sauna, 2 Jacuzzis, a bar area, and private relaxation rooms.
 They also host regular ꜱtriþ shows and themed parties, so make sure you check their Facebook page to see what's coming up.
 Located at Carrera 13A # 38-60, Cómplices is open every day from 2-9 pm.

 Bogota has some lovely gay saunas for relaxing and meeting handsome locals.